 In this paper, published in Optics Express, we design and experimentally demonstrate the two-tier manipulation of optical information using holographic metasurfaces.
 Our devices encodes different information that can be retrieved if two keys are simultaneously used.
 Here, one key is the wavelength used to probe the holographic metasurfaces.
 The other key is the medium in which the metasurface is held.
 Specifically, one image is obtained for visible light at 705nm and air and a different, uncorrelated image is obtained for a wavelength of 750nm in water.
 The key element that enables our technology is the use of resonant meta-atoms (the unit cell of the metasurface)… Read More »Two-tier manipulation of holographic information

+[Edit February 2023: Holophrase is now funded by the EPSRC, due to the UK-EU ongoing negotiations.]
 We are happy to share the news that the group has been awarded an ERC Proof of Concept grant, to develop an integrated on-chip pH sensor.
 HolopHrase is based on the ERC consolidator grant AMPHIBIANS, which introduces the metasurfaces technology in microfluidic environments.
 With HolopHrase, we will develop a flexible solution for the real time, label free, quantitative optical imaging readout of the pH level of a liquid solution.
-Our approach brings together the ease of access, simplicity, and cost of bulkier solutions, with the accuracy and level of integration of the most sophisticated sensors.
-Our device creates a holographic image that changes in real… Read More »ERC PoC – Holophrase
+Our approach brings together the ease of access, simplicity, and cost of bulkier solutions, with the accuracy and level of… Read More »ERC PoC – Holophrase

 In this paper, we demonstrate the all-optical manipulation of polymeric membranes in microfluidic environments.
 The membranes are decorated with handles for their use in holographic optical tweezers systems.
 Our results show that due to their form factor the membranes present a substantial increase in their mechanical stability, respect to micrometric dielectric particles.
 This intrinsic superior stability is expected to improve profoundly a wide range of bio-photonic applications that rely on the optical manipulation of micrometric objects.